jenishestmoizavut/attrack/README.md

 The code is publicly visible but remains the intellectual property of the author.

 ---
+Data & Privacy
+Attrack is designed privacy-first.
+By default, all attendance data is stored locally on your device.
+If you choose to enable cross-device syncing via Google Authentication, Attrack only stores the email address used to log in and your specific attendance records in a secure Firebase database.
+We do not have access to your passwords, and your data is never sold or shared.
 ## 👤 Author

 Built by **Jenish**